Shagshag/prestashop-documentation/AdminStatsTabControllerCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [AdminPreferencesControllerCore](AdminPreferencesControllerCore)

-* This class is defined in controllers\admin\AdminStatsTabController.php line 27
+* This class is defined in [controllers/admin/AdminStatsTabController.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsTabController.php#27)